Foundations: enrolling now. Self-paced. $299. Get on the list.

 Built by a trained educator (Brooklyn College M.A. program, NYC Department of Education, Kingsborough Community College) using the same pedagogical framework the course teaches.
 The course structure itself demonstrates Accommodation Design.
 Read the research.

-Foundations is Course 01.
-After it, the curriculum continues with Input Inversion, Lens Extraction, Voice Governance, Semantic Hierarchy, and Coordinator Building — each one deepening a single practice on your own real work.
-All six build toward Prosthetic Cognition.
-See the full curriculum.
+Foundations is complete on its own.
+For practitioners who want to go deeper, Advanced AI Practice courses (Input Inversion, Lens Extraction, Voice Governance, Semantic Hierarchy, and Coordinator Building) each deepen a single practice on your own real work.
+See all offerings.

 $299